ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 - Redemption context.
 Tokens can be redeemed for a given redemption context.
   An empty redemption context effectively means tokens can be issued and redeemed non-interactively, whereas a fresh and random redemption context means that the redeemed token must be issued interactively.
-See {{Section 2.1.1 of HTTP-Authentcation}}
+See {{Section 2.1.1 of HTTP-Authentication}}
   for more details.
 - Per-origin or cross-origin.
 Tokens can be constrained to the Origin for which the challenge originated, or can be used across Origins.